Good luck Job Offer Rejected: Did your recognized good luck go untapped?

 Because of the very high salary of that Air Traffic Controller job, I almost certainly would have ended up in that situation due to very high pay and extremely good retirement benefits.
 Just speculation, however.

-On with my Life after My Big Rejection of that Job Offer
+On with my Life after My Big Rejection of that Great Job Offer

 As it so happened, my measly assembler job I had at the time of that good ATC job offer occurred lead me to a precision assembler job in electronics.